 The strong connections that general aviation has to thousands of communities makes it critical for elected officials to hear directly from you.
 When members of Congress or state legislators receive personal messages from constituents on a key issue it is extremely effective.
 As an industry we have been able to generate significant outreach on a variety of political issues and need to grow that capability for the future.

-Through NBAA’s Contact Congress platform, advocates can directly communicate with federal and state elected officials on issues that directly impact general aviation.
+Through NBAA’s Grassroots Action Center, advocates can directly communicate with federal and state elected officials on issues that directly impact general aviation.